kevontheweb/Mimic40/readme.md

 # ProKey 40+

 A tiny ortho board that is pretending to be a fullsize.
-This was mostly an excuse for me to learn KiCad, i have not ordered any pcbs yet so consider these files *under development* until i can order some to test if they work.
+I have not ordered any pcbs yet so consider these files *under development* until i can order some to test if they work.
 ![photo of the layout](./layout.png)

 <!-- ![image](https://preview.redd.it/kx884bndy0a61.jpg?width=960&crop=smart&auto=webp&s=1fa6bec5f84a0ee9537d982a2f033d2a1d11c4e5) -->